erkexzcx/stoppropaganda/README.md

 Configuration via command line argument `-maxprocs 1` or via environment variable `SP_MAXPROCS=1`.

-Defines amount of system threads used by the program.
+Defines amount of system threads (`runtime.GOMAXPROCS`) used by the program.

 Default value of 1 provides some optimization, because Golang doesn't have to use mutexes, atomics and inter-process synchronization mechanisms.